Wondering how much time it takes to learn another language? I get these questions all the time. In this post, I’ll attempt to answer this question.

 Your first or mother tongue can also determine which languages will be most straightforward or challenging.

-It is because there are more similarities between Spanish and other Romance languages like Portuguese.
+This is because there are more similarities between Spanish and other Romance languages, such as Portuguese.

 The writing system also makes a significant difference.